bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - process for managing a defect, an example of workflow's defect states (non-exhaustive, can also contain for example re-opened or accepted):
   - *open/new*: initial state of defect report creation
   - *in progress*: team is working on the defect report
-  - *rejected*: the person who processed the defect report has rejected it, reasons can include invalid information, incorrect testing or duplicate report
+  - *rejected*: the person who processed the defect report has rejected it, reasons can include for example invalid information, incorrect testing or duplicate report
   - *resolved/fixed/ready for retest*: tester runs a confirmation test (usually by reproducing the steps to reproduce the defect) to see if the defect is actually fixed
   - *closed*: no further work is intended to be done on defect report, achievable by successful confirmation test or rejection of the defect report
 - good practices: